 Ready

 Row Selector

 The row selector allows users to add child items to a parent item.
-The row selector uses a large target area along with feedback colors, and iconography to give users a quick and visual way to build Basis content.
+The row selector uses a large target area along with feedback colors, and iconography to give users a quick and visual way to build content.

+Ready